The TUI (botholomew chat)

 3. Context

-Markdown files (detected by mime_type === "text/markdown" or a .md extension on the path) are rendered through Bun.markdown.ansi so headers, emphasis, lists, and fenced code blocks show with terminal formatting.
+Markdown files (detected by mime type or a .md extension) are rendered through Bun.markdown.ansi so headers, emphasis, lists, and fenced code blocks show with terminal formatting.
 Other file types render as plain text.

 4. Tasks

 The task queue, with filters for status (pending / in_progress / completed / failed) and priority.
-Select a row to see the full task body, its payload, predecessor outputs (for DAG tasks), and the log of attempts. r refreshes.
+Select a row to see the full task body, its payload, predecessor outputs (for DAG tasks), and the log of attempts.
+Ctrl+R refreshes.
 See tasks-and-schedules.md.

 5. Threads